Quick Relief. Trusted Local Care.

 - Exposed inner tooth structure:

 Fillings and crowns protect the softer layers of your tooth.
-Without that protection, the area may become sensitive or vulnerable to bacteria. - Increased risk of infection:
+Without it in place, the area may become sensitive or vulnerable to bacteria. - Increased risk of infection:

-If food and plaque build up in the exposed area, it may lead to tooth decay or gum irritation over time. - Weakened or damaged tooth:
+If food and plaque accumulate in the exposed area, this may contribute to tooth decay or gum irritation over time. - Weakened or damaged tooth:

 Teeth with large fillings or crowns often have less natural structure remaining.
-Without support, they can fracture, especially when chewing. - Shifting teeth or bite problems:
+Without support, they may fracture, especially when chewing. - Changes to your bite over time:

-Long-term missing crowns may cause nearby teeth to move slightly.
+If a crown remains missing for an extended period, nearby teeth may shift slightly.
 This can affect your bite or make it harder to fit a new crown later.

 What should I do if my crown or filling falls out?